Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Print the “No Soliciting” placard provided and display it at your main entry.
-To have a placard mailed to you, please call 651-739-5086.
+Print the “Peddlers and Solicitors Prohibited” sign provided and display it at your main entry.
+To have a laminated sign mailed to you, please call the City at 651-739-5086.

 Please make a report to the Police Department by dialing “911” and inform the dispatch operator that it's a non-emergency call.

-View the list of solicitors licensed by the city.
+View the list of solicitors licensed by Oakdale (PDF(

-View the list of tree services licensed to work in Oakdale.
+View the list of tree services licensed to work in Oakdale (PDF)